Skip to main content

 fastboot-install

-• Press and hold the Meles download button
+• Hold the download button on the board.

 fastboot flash ram u-boot-with-spl-meles.bin